 Companies sponsor these competitions and choose a theme for teams to work on.
 Hasbro sponsored an event with a digital/physical play challenge.

 The winning team from each city gets the entrepreneur’s version of American Idol’s golden ticket.
-They enroll is AngelHack’s 12 mentoring program called HACKcelerator.
+They enroll in AngelHack’s 12-step mentoring program called HACKcelerator.
 Then, AngelHack flies the teams to Silicon Valley where they embark on a 10-week adventure.
-Under the guidance of AngelHack, these teams get a chance to meet investors, incubators and accelerators.
+Under the guidance of AngelHack, these teams get a chance to meet investors, incubators, and accelerators.
 This fulfills Angel Hack’s goal to expand the startup community and help entrepreneurs succeed.

 “We’re trying to burst the Silicon Valley bubble as well,” Ali said.
 “It’s a very closed system and we’re trying to break people in from outside and also expose people that are inside to show them that there’s talent all over the world.”

 AngelHack gets a two percent stake in the company for the services they provide.
-AngelHack also organizes “White Label” events for companies for branding, recruiting or to innovate for the company.
+AngelHack also organizes “White Label” events for companies to help with branding, recruiting, and company innovation.

 Ali loves working with the developer, entrepreneurial community because she admires their desire to use their skills for social good.
 A beginner-level coder, Ali enjoys being close to the action and the “forefront of technology. “

 In the future Ali wants to teach coders soft skills such as communication, leadership, team-building, and business concepts so they can explain their vision.

 “I’ve seen people demo and I’m like, I’m pretty sure they’re a genius,” said Ali, “and I’m pretty sure that was a multi-million dollar idea that I will never, ever understand or they will never be able to articulate.”